PROTECT ALTON

 Focus on material planning issues such as noise, traffic and highway safety, loss of greenfield land, residential amenity, ecological concerns and impacts on character.

 Avoid comments about property values, rumours or personal attacks, as these are not planning issues and are not taken into account.
+Its emotive, but leave the emotion at home and stick to factual considerations based on material considerations for EHDC

 You can explain clearly how the proposal would affect you or your neighbourhood, as this is still relevant.